oimodeler/oimodeler/README.md

 >:warning: In early development!
-> the oimodel is partly working with gray and chromatic models defined in Fourier plane (as shown in the image below)
+>The oimodel is partly working with gray and chromatic models defined in Fourier plane (as shown in the image below)
-> Partial implementation of oidata class: no filtering, no optimization of data)
+>Partial implementation of oidata class: no filtering, no optimization of data)
-> Partial implementation of oiSimulator: simulated data and chi2 computation for all kind of data but no model-fitting
+>Partial implementation of oiSimulator: simulated data and chi2 computation for all kind of data but no model-fitting

 Modules: